jpbascon/react-1.0.3/README.md

 # Tip Calculator

-One of the first projects build by me using React.js and Tailwind CSS.
+One of the first projects I built using React.js and Tailwind CSS

 Live site can be found here: react-1-0-3.vercel.app
+-